jdkelleher/dns-mgmt-octodns/README.md

 $
 ```

-Here you can see that `make doit` also runs `make validate` as a dependency as we can't be too careful.
+Here you can see that `make doit` also runs `make validate` as a dependency as caution is best.
 The update plan that was shown by `make sync` has been executed and change can be validated with `dig` like so

 ```shell
 $ dig -t txt test.grumpydude.com